GandhiCloudLab/mcm-monitoring-configuration-for-usecase-notification-alerts-not-sent/readme.md

 #### Group

-We assinged the incident to `wealthcare group`.
+Assinged the incident to `wealthcare group`.

 #### Priority

-We set the `priority 1` for this incident.
+Set the `priority 1` for this incident.